Who else has lived their life being frugal?

 Most grocery stores have their own brand name or a no name product to compete with well known brands.
 Some of these store specific brands are totally nasty, but you’ll never know until you try, so incorporate some into your next grocery day.
 I’ve been pleasantly surprised by a lot of Wal-Mart’s brand products, usually known as Great Value.
 The peanut butter is comparable to anything with a squirrel on it and their dishwasher pods do a great job.
 Often I find Great Value’s products are equal and often superior to well-known brand name products.
 Moving past groceries, getting the best value also extends to shoes and clothing and so many other purchases.
 You might pay more money but the item might last months or maybe years longer than something you’d pick up at a discount store.
 Frugal living is all about getting the best bang for your buck.

 - Use everything until you no longer can

 It’s true.
 I wear my sneakers until they’re practically falling apart.
 The cute pair of pink Air Nikes I bought two years ago have my big toe poking out and they’re getting holes worn in the insoles.
 I bought them for around $50 or $60 when the website ShoeMe was still around (bankrupt January 2017).
 I’m probably going to buy a pair of Roper Horseshoe runners that sell for around $125.
 They’re comfortable, last for years, and I can wear them if I’m walking the dogs or riding a horse.
+(Edited to add: I ended up buying 2 pairs of cute Ariat Fuse sneakers.
+See photos of them here.)
 I’m also the type of person who’s going to get every bit of toothpaste in the tube!
 Unless something is nasty and needs to be chucked out, use it for as long as possible.